 Hiding this beautiful little blessing has been the hardest thing I have ever had to do.
 I want to scream it at the top of my lungs for the whole world to hear.
 But both Andrew and I agreed that we would wait until we were given the all clear from the doctor.
 We did tell our parents as you can tell from my previous blog, our roommate (we were afraid the morning sickness might give it away) and my dear friend Samantha.
 To be honest I have been really lucky with this pregnancy so far.

-Here are some of the things I experienced through this first Trimester.
+Here are some of the things I experienced during this first Trimester.

 Cravings & Aversions